Leicestershire & Rutland Cricket Club: 19th century

+A Rutland team was first formed in 1814, for a match against Nottingham, and continued to play sporadically until 1964.

 Little more is heard of Leicestershire cricket until the formation of the present club on 25 March 1879.

-Leicestershire County Cricket Club played its inaugural first-class match on 14, 15 & 16 May 1894 versus Essex County Cricket Club at Leyton.
-It was the initial first-class match played by either club.
+Leicestershire County Cricket Club played its inaugural first-class match on 14, 15 & 16 May 1894 against Essex at Leyton.
 In 1895, Leicestershire County Cricket Club joined the County Championship.

 For the history of Leicestershire cricket since the foundation of the county club, see : Leicestershire County Cricket Club.